WeKiBan/new-portfolio/README.md

 ![](src/images/toggleScreenshot.png)

-this was achieved by having 2 lots of data stored in the data file under each key as shown below
+this was achieved by having two lots of data stored in the data file under each key as shown below

 ```javascript
 {